Artist Bio and other such random info...

 In 2001 I was trying to figure out how to impress a woman I had a huge crush on.
 She was an artist and I thought, hey, I'll just make something cool and show her that I can be "artsy," too.
 So I made her a USA Map out of license plates and while it was never the Plan, I haven't stopped since.

-In the last 17 years I've created thousands of pieces from hundreds of different designs.
+In the last two decades I've created thousands of pieces from hundreds of different designs.
 My work has found its way to the Smithsonian Institute, the American Folk Art Museum, the Sundance Catalog, as well as your local Big Box retail stores like Target in the form of prints and reproductions.
 I've also done major projects for companies like Twitter, the NFL, CNN, and Santa Fe Natural Tobacco.
 Plus, Stephen Colbert has one of my pieces in his office at the Late Show, which is pretty damn cool.
 I even used to have a TV show of my own, but I got canned from that a while back so let's just move on, shall we?
 However you look at it, it's been a Good Run.

 From 2011 to 2015 I was living in Boulder, CO, helping start a new company, Skratch Labs.
 I had a great time helping get that business get off the ground but left in 2015 to pursue... well, I wasn't really sure at the time, just the next "thing."